DReddyBhargavi/DReddyBhargavi/README.md

 🔗**Education**

-B.Tech. in Electrical And Electronics Engineering.
+(2016-2020)B.Tech. in Electrical And Electronics Engineering.

 🔗**Certification**